Examples of customizing Ecwid

 Various customization options are available to update your store’s design and features.
-In this article, we share examples to customize your store’s look and behavior with Ecwid’s API.
+It's possible to customize the storefront theme, add ways to manage your store data, rearrange the checkout process, etc. In this article, we share examples to customize your store’s look and behavior with Ecwid’s API.

 Your storefront is the face of your internet business.
 It defines how your customers see and interact with your brand.
 We built Ecwid with many customization options to provide the flexibility to design your store as you desire.